REMOVING A STUCK LENS FILTER

 METHOD 5) FREEZE IT!

-When the “soft methods” don’t work, it’s time for the heavy duty tools.
+When the “soft methods” don’t work, it’s time for the heavy-duty tools.
 Use a hacksaw to partially cut the filter, then use a file to turn it like a screwdriver.
 This will potentially destroy your filter, and your entire lens if you are not careful.
-Obviously.

 DID IT WORK?

-Hope one of these seven methods helped you to get out of the sticky situation.
+We have come to the end of this guide, and I hope one of these seven methods helped you to get out of the sticky situation.
 Which method worked for you, and do you have better ways to remove a stuck filter?
-Share them in the comments below.
+Let us know in the comments section below.